lcrocker/ojpoker/README.md

 "bridge", for example.
 If your game is California lowball, where aces are low and a joker is included in the deck, ask for a "lowball" deck.

-## CardList, Deck, Hand
+## CardStack, Deck, Hand

-A `CardList` is just a simple array of card objects, with the usual functions of expandable arrays (`List` for Dart, `Vec` for Rust). `Deck`s and `Hand`s are more spcialized objects containing a `CardList`, and features more suited to their task.
+A `CardStack` is just a simple LIFO stack of card objects, with many of the usual functions of arrays or stacks or queues in many languages.
+These can be used for whole decks, player hands, discard piles, Texas Hold'em boards, active tricks, solitaire tableaux, etc. `Deck`s and `Hand`s are more spcialized objects containing a `CardStack` and other features suited to their task.
 In particular, each is associated with a `MasterDeck` that determines which cards are allowed, etc. `Deck`s are initialized and refilled from this master. `Hand`s are given cards from a `Deck` from which they are created, or they can be "orphans", giving themselves whatever cards they want for simulations and such.
-The `Hand` object can be used for any other group of cards that's not a deck, such as a Gin discard pile, a Texas Hold'em board, a solitaire tableau, etc.

 ## Cards in text